sagarmalaviya/sagarmalaviya/README.md

 - 👀 I’m interested in buidling new features in applications
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on project related to java cloud
-- 📫 How to reach me : dop me message at sagarhmalaviya44@gmail.com
+- 📫 How to reach me : drop me message at sagarhmalaviya44@gmail.com

 <!---
 sagarmalaviya/sagarmalaviya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.